Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Mission Circle.md

 ### How
 - The creation and growth of multi-capital value in regenerative ecosystems
-- Groups of people making decisions about parametrs and the rules about how those parameters are changed and upgraded, on distributed ledger technology.
+- Groups of people making decisions about parametrs and the rules about how those parameters are changed and upgraded on distributed ledger technology.

+### What
 - [[Board of Directors]] holds the Foundation to its mission.

-### What
-- Growing the Regen consortium
+- Growing the Regen consortium to a capacity so that the consortium effectivly steward its mission in adaptation to the
-- Governing

 | Member | Role |
 |---|---|